 Artificial Intelligence algorithm is a broad field consisting of Machine Learning algorithms and Deep Learning Algorithms.
 These algorithms’ main goal is to enable computers to learn on their own and make a decision or find useful patterns.
 Artificial Intelligence algorithms Learn from the data itself.
 In a broader sense, learning can be divided into 3 categories:

 - Supervised Learning: When input and output, both labels are known, and the model learns from data to predict output for similar input data.

 - Unsupervised Learning: When output data is unknown, or it is needed to find patterns in data given, such type of learning is unsupervised learning.

-- Reinforcement Learning: Algorithms learns to perform an action from experience.
-Here algorithms learn through trial and error, which action yields greatest rewards.
+- Reinforcement Learning: Algorithms learn to perform an action from experience.
+Here algorithms learn through trial and error, which action yields the greatest rewards.
 The objective is to choose actions that maximize the expected reward over a given amount of time.

 According to problems that humans encounter and solve, there are three categories in which these algorithms can be divided to perform the same actions.

 - Classification: Humans do make decision-based on classification; for example, Will this shirt look good on me or not?
 So here, the human mind will process some algorithm with previous experience (data), and then the output will be yes or no. In the same way, these classification algorithms will take some input data and based on this.
 It will predict yes or No. Some examples of these algorithms are Naïve Bayes, logistic regression, SVM, etc.